kyma-project/busola/docs/extensibility/README.md

 ## Overview

-Extensibility in Busola is a feature that allows you to create a separate dedicated user interface (UI) page for your CustomResourceDefinition (CRD).
-It allows you to add navigation nodes, on Cluster or Namespace level, and to configure your [UI display](display-section.md), for example, a resource list page, and details pages.
+With Busola's extensibility feature, you can create a separate dedicated user interface (UI) page for your CustomResourceDefinition (CRD).
+It enables you to add navigation nodes, on cluster or Namespace level, and to configure your [UI display](display-section.md), for example, a resource list page, and details pages.
 You can also [create and edit forms](form-section.md).

 For more information about extensibility in Busola, visit [Config Map for resource-based extensions](resources.md).